JoshEdgell/travel_app/README.md

 ## Currently on the 'scratchJamie' branch

-I am using this branch as a locationto play with code before commiting it to a dedicated branch.
+I am using this branch as a location to play with code before commiting it to a dedicated branch.